 Fluid Requirement While Breastfeeding

-Since your water requirement increases during breastfeeding, you should consume large quantities of water, milk, and fruit juices.
+Since your water requirement increases during breastfeeding, you should increase your liquid intake through water, milk, and fruit juices.
 However, it is better to consume fruits rather than fruit juices as whole fruits contain the necessary dietary fiber for good digestive health.
 When you drink juice, it is best to limit the intake to 150 ml (3).
 Ensure that the juice is fresh and unsweetened.
-Extra sugar does nothing good for the body, and breastfeeding women need to be aware of what they eat for their good health as well the health of their child.
+Extra sugar does nothing good for the body, and breastfeeding women need to be aware of what they eat for their good health as well their baby’s health.

 Apple Juice While Breastfeeding

 As a breastfeeding mom, you can safely drink apple juice on a regular basis.
-But it is still a better idea for lactating women to consume whole apples rather than apple juice.
+But it is still a better idea for lactating women to add whole apples rather than apple juice into their postpartum diet.
 With whole apples, women can also get fiber, which is lacking in juice (4).

 The following tips on apple juice consumption while nursing may help you stay healthy: